pybliometrics-dev/pybliometrics/docs/classes/AffiliationSearch.rst

 Examples
 --------

-The class is initialized with a search query which you can read about in `Affiliation Search Guide <https://dev.elsevier.com/tips/AffiliationSearchTips.htm>`_.
-An invalid search query will result in an error.
+The class is initialized using a search query, details of which can be found in `Affiliation Search Guide <https://dev.elsevier.com/tips/AffiliationSearchTips.htm>`_.
+An invalid search query results in an error.

 .. code-block:: python